Troopers respond to crash in Greene County

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-Just before 11 a.m., Troopers were dispatched to the intersection of Dayton-Yellow Springs Road at Snypp Road just outside of Yellow Springs on reports of a crash, according to an OSHP Dispatcher.
+Around 8:12 a.m., troopers were dispatched to the 600 block of Orchard Lane on reports of a crash, according to an OSHP dispatcher.

 TRENDING STORIES: